PaulLeCam/react-leaflet/docs/components.md

+---
+id: components
-# Components
+title: Components
+---

+⚠️ Before starting to use the following components, make sure to understand the difference between the **static** and **dynamic** properties documented in this page.

-The properties documented as **dynamic properties** are updated using the relevant Leaflet setter, other properties will _not_ update the component when they are changed after the component is mounted.\
+The properties documented as **dynamic properties** are updated using the relevant Leaflet setter, other properties **will not update** the component when they are changed after the component is mounted.\
-All other properties are passed as the `options` argument to their corresponding Leaflet element and should work fine for static maps, it is however unlikely that they would updated if you change them afterwards.
+All other properties are passed as the `options` argument to their corresponding Leaflet element and should work fine for static maps, it is however unlikely that they would get updated if you change them afterwards.

-You can directly access the Leaflet element created by a component using `this.leafletElement` in this component.
+ℹ️ You can directly access the Leaflet element created by a component using `this.leafletElement` in this component.
 This leaflet element is usually created in `componentWillMount()`, except for the `Map` component where it can only be created after the `<div>` container is rendered.